w-lfpup/wctk-js/README.md

 ## License

-`Wctk` is released under the BSD-3 Clause License.
+`Wctk-js` is released under the BSD-3 Clause License.